miklevin/MikeLev.in/_posts/2024-10-25-i-dont-know-what-to-do-sometimes.md

-so many people do to hear their own voices (guilty as charged), you might also like typing, starting out with journaling to vomit your ideas up onto the page and sort out what you think by actually giving yourself a chance to do so, and then applying all those skills over to professional coding&#151;just another form of expressing yourself.
+so many people do to hear their own voices (guilty as charged), you might also like typing, starting out with journaling to vomit your ideas up onto the page and sort out what you think by actually giving yourself a chance to do so, and then applying all those skills over to professional coding—just another form of expressing yourself.

 ## I Changed My Mind About Ruby on Rails as a Blogger